 5. Get back to nature with a farm stay

 There aren’t a lot of accommodation options that boast about having no wi-fi or 4G dark spots, but if you want to disconnect this is the perfect opportunity.

 Mt Hay Retreat in Berry offers secluded luxury accommodation with an indoor heated pool and spa, while the self-contained mud-brick houses at Narawilly Farm Cottages in Milton will satisfy those after something a little simpler.
-Families should head to The Woods Farm in Jervis Bay where kids can feed miniature goats, horses, chickens and more, while those who pined for a pony when they were a kid will enjoy the equine program at The Cedars in Kangaroo Valley.
+Families should head to The Woods Farm in Jervis Bay where kids can feed miniature goats, horses, chickens and more, while those who pined for a pony when they were a kid will enjoy the equine program at The Cedar Lodge.